-A digital mammography, or mammogram, is a low dose x-ray which captures a picture of the breast tissue.
-The breast is carefully positioned on a film cassette and gently compressed with a special paddle so that the maximum amount of tissue will appear in the image.
+A digital mammography, or mammogram, is a low dose x-ray that captures a picture of the breast electronically and allows the image to be viewed on a computer screen.
+The breast is carefully positioned and gently compressed with a special paddle so that the maximum amount of tissue will appear in the image.
 This flattening also helps spread the tissue in dense parts of the breast more evenly so that a clearer picture of these areas can be obtained.
 It also helps doctors determine which changes are noncancerous (benign) and which are cancerous (malignant).
-Unlike the standard mammography, the digital mammography captures the images electronically and allows them to be viewed on a computer screen.
-Although the test is administered the same, the digital mammography enhances visibility by up to 300% making it more likely to see lumps and other abnormal changes that may be present in the breast tissue.
-Women should begin their first mammogram at age 35 (first mammogram is a baseline x-ray).
-If the results of this screening are normal, then begin annual mammograms at age 40.
+Women at average risk should begin getting their first mammogram at age 40, and continue to do so on an annual basis.
+While screening mammograms are routinely administered to detect breast cancer in women who have no apparent symptoms, diagnostic mammograms are used after suspicious results on a screening mammogram or after some signs of breast cancer alert the physician to check the tissue.

 - Schedule your mammogram at the end of your menstrual cycle when your breasts are least tender.
 The readings will be more accurate, the compression will be more comfortable, and when they compare films from year to year, they will be comparing breasts of similar status.

 - When possible, go to the same imaging center each year.
-If you move or change sites, bring your films with you.
+If you move or change sites, bring your digital records with you, so that current mammograms can be compared to past images.

 - Make sure the center that is doing your mammogram is accredited by the American College of Radiology.
 This will ensure that accurate and safe dosages of radiation are being used.